jzanetti/Sijin_ML/docs/source/ensemble/ensemble.rst

 .. note::

    More materials are to be added.
-Most examples/materials used here are obtained from internet.
+Most examples/materials used here are obtained and adpated from internet.

 Ensemble in machine learning
 --------